-- 43. The European Council supports the progress achieved at the first meeting of the Transatlantic Economic Council on 9 November 2007 and looks forward to further tangible steps in the run-up to the next EU-US Summit. - 44.
-The European Council welcomes the debate held and the conclusions adopted at the November GAERC on a EU response to situations of fragility, which highlight the importance of democratic governance, rule of law, respect of human rights and fundamental freedoms and fight against poverty, having in mind the need for preventing and addressing situations of fragility and develop instruments to ensure quicker and flexible response in order to progress in the achievement of MDG of most vulnerable countries. - 45.
-The European Council calls on the Commission to produce a report on progress towards the Millennium Development Goals and on what the EU can do to accelerate it. - 46.
+- 50. The European Council welcomes the debate held and the conclusions adopted at the November GAERC on an EU response to situations of fragility, which highlight the importance of democratic governance, rule of law, respect of human rights and fundamental freedoms and the fight against poverty, having in mind the need to prevent and address situations of fragility and develop instruments to ensure quicker and more flexible responses in order to progress in the achievement of the Millennium Development Goals of most vulnerable countries. - 51.
+The European Council calls on the Commission to produce by March 2008 a report on progress towards the Millennium Development Goals and on what the EU can do to accelerate it. - 52.
 The European Council warmly welcomes the adoption of an EU Consensus on Humanitarian Aid, which will be signed on 18 December by the Council, the Commission and the European Parliament and shall be subsequently developed through a roadmap for action.
 This EU Consensus on Humanitarian Aid will guide the EU humanitarian aid policy on the basis of the principles of impartiality, neutrality, humanity and independence.